-It is important to get thorough spray coverage to get a better treatment of bagworm larvae.
-Insecticides must be applied with sufficient sprayer pressure in adequate amounts of water to ensure both the interior and exterior foliage is covered.
+Insecticides must be applied with sufficient sprayer pressure in adequate amounts of water to ensure both the interior and exterior foliage are covered.
 This can be difficult to do, especially on a windbreak, but it is crucial to the success of the application.